urshashi09/salary-prediction-ml/README.md

 ## Project Overview
 The goal of this project is to analyze salary-related data and develop predictive models, with a focus on Linear Regression.
-Additionally, we compare performance with Decision Tree, Random Forest, and a Voting Regressor to identify the best model.
+Additionally, we compare performance with Decision Tree, Random Forest, and a Voting Regressor.

 ## Dataset